07 Jul I don’t know what madhab I am, is that weird?

 Therefore, Egypt’s interaction with Islam has always been one that is eclectic, for lack of a better term, and while this disturbs many (from outside) it seems to reflect the character of the Egyptian people: a diversity that is understood best by those within Egypt.

 It would be difficult to truly distill what school you follow, because Egyptians’ practices are many times fusions and mixtures of (mostly) Shafi’i and Hanafi rulings with Maliki ones thrown in randomly.
-Now, this is not always true, and there is regionalism within Egypt vis-a-vis schools of law, but, I would not be concerned with identifying with a school or attempting to identify what school has influenced your practice the most, because it would be difficult, and would also distract you from strengthening your fundamental connection and understanding of Islam, as a religion.
+Now, this is not always true, and there is a regionalism within Egypt vis-a-vis schools of law, but, I would not be concerned with identifying with a school or attempting to identify what school has influenced your practice the most, because it would be difficult, and would also distract you from strengthening your fundamental connection and understanding of Islam, as a religion.

 These schools of law are concerned with procedures and determinations of rulings, while we, on the other hand, care little for procedures and are solely concerned with rulings.
 Therefore, in order to make sense of what these schools mean to you, I’d suggest that you ensure you are familiar with The Qur’an and Sunnah, not just in terms of their content, but also in what defines The Qur’an and Sunnah.